Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 The accuracy of (the mean of) the inferred parameters and tsunami wave height forecasts can be estimated by computing their relative errors (measured as l2 vector norms) against the ground truths.
 For the margin-wide rupture scenario, the relative errors of the inferred (spatiotemporal) seafloor normal displacement field are 29.6\% (600 sensors) and 36.1\% (175 sensors); and the relative errors of the tsunami wave height forecasts are 18.6\% (600 sensors) and 22.1\% (175 sensors).
 For the partial rupture scenario, the relative errors of the inferred seafloor displacements are 27.7\% (600 sensors) and 31.7\% (175 sensors); and the relative errors of the tsunami forecasts are 18.1\% (600 sensors) and 19.6\% (175 sensors).

 The results of the parameter inference and tsunami wave height forecasts under uncertainty are shown in Figures~\ref{fig:inversion-results} and \ref{fig:forecast-results} for both the margin-wide and the partial rupture scenario.
-The ``ground truths'' generated by the fully-coupled dynamic rupture–tsunami simulations and (the means of) the inverse solutions in Figure~\ref{fig:inversion-results} are depicted in terms of the final seafloor normal displacement, $\int_0^T m(\vec x, t) dt$, at $T=420$~s, which is visually simpler to interpret than snapshots of the true and inferred spatiotemporal parameter fields (seafloor velocities).
+The ``ground truths'' generated by the fully-coupled dynamic rupture–tsunami simulations and (the means of) the inverse solutions in Figure~\ref{fig:inversion-results} are depicted in terms of the final seafloor normal displacement, $\int_0^T m(\vec x, t) dt$, at $T=420$~s.
+Animations showing the temporal evolution of the true and inferred displacement fields are provided in Movies S4 \& S5.
 Similarly, the associated uncertainties of the Bayesian inverse solutions are shown as pointwise standard deviations of the final seafloor normal displacements in Figure~\ref{fig:inversion-results}.
 The tsunami wave height forecasts in Figure~\ref{fig:forecast-results} are in each case (top row: margin-wide rupture; bottom row: partial rupture) shown for a subset of the 21 target forecasting locations depicted in the bottom left plot of Figure~\ref{fig:inversion-results}.
 The forecasts are compared against the synthetic truths generated by the acoustic--gravity model using the ``ground truth'' seafloor velocity fields from the dynamic rupture models as an input.
 The time-dependent uncertainties associated with each forecast are illustrated as 95\% credible intervals (CIs) around the mean of each forecast.

 The inverse solutions show that a sparse network of 175 offshore pressure sensors supports accurate real-time tsunami forecasts in the CSZ.
 The forecasts with 175 sensors are nearly as accurate as the ones obtained with 600 sensors, in both the margin-wide rupture and the partial rupture scenario.
 The inferred seafloor displacements have larger errors than the tsunami forecasts, and Figure~\ref{fig:inversion-results} shows that these errors are primarily due to the inability of inferring the fine spatial scales of the seafloor uplift.
 Thus, while sparse offshore pressure observations in the near field are not sufficient to recover all components of the displacement field accurately, the \emph{tsunamigenic} components of the seafloor motion are recovered with good accuracy.
 For both the seafloor displacements and the tsunami forecasts, the inverse solution with 175 sensors clearly distinguishes the margin-wide rupture from the partial rupture scenario.